Ryobi has made various claims about it's line of 18v chargers. Ryobi has even given creative nicknames to some models.

 Looking more closely, I saw that the datalogger also indicated that 0.7A was still passing from the charger into the battery.
 Huh?

-Yes, the P131 charger indicated that the battery was fully charged, and yet the battery is still charging!
+Yes, the P131 charger indicated that the battery was fully charged, and yet the battery was still charging!

 I decided to let this continue for awhile.